Handy Advice for Hiring a Contractor

 It should include a thorough list of deliverables and timelines, payment schedule, materials list, warranty information, and clauses about change orders and final inspections.
 Look for language that covers your right to cancel within the Federal Trade Commission’s three-day cooling off period.

 Keesler Federal Home Equity loan products are great tools to help fund home improvement projects.
-Visit our mortgage site for more information.
+Visit our Home Loans page for more information.